allegro/hermes/docs/docs/user/hermes-mock.md

 ##### HermesMockDefine

-Is responsible for defining new topics on Hermes, consists of those methods:
+Is responsible for defining new topics on Hermes, provides the following methods:

-- `jsonTopic(String topicName)` - defines a JSON topic .
+- `jsonTopic(String topicName)` - defines a JSON topic.

-- `avroTopic(String topicName)` - defines am Avro topic.
+- `avroTopic(String topicName)` - defines an Avro topic.

-- `jsonTopic(String topicName, int statusCode)` - defines a JSON topic with a specific response code.
+- `jsonTopic(String topicName, int statusCode)` - defines a JSON topic that when published on responds with a given response code.

-- `avroTopic(String topicName, int statusCode)` - defines an Avro topic with a specific response code.
+- `avroTopic(String topicName, int statusCode)` - defines an Avro topic that when published on responds with a given response code.

 ##### HermesMockExpect

-Is responsible for expectation of message on Hermes side, consists of those methods:
+Is responsible for expectation of message on Hermes side, provides the following methods:

 - `void singleMessageOnTopic(String topicName)` - expects 1 and only 1 message on topic.